Dodge Ram 8.0 Magnum V10 Engine Specs, Info, Reliability, Problems

 - Catalytic Converter Failure

 Cylinder heads cracking on the Ram V10 really isn’t a common problem.
 Issues are far and few between.
 However, it can and has happened to some engines.
-It’s mostly worth the mention since a cracked cylinder head on the 8.0 V10 can be an expensive problem.
-This certainly wouldn’t scare us away from buying a Dodge 8.0L Magnum engine since it’s a very rare issue.
+It’s mostly worth the mention since a cracked cylinder head can be an expensive problem.
+This certainly wouldn’t scare us away from buying a one though since it’s a very rare issue.

 This is a very minor problem in the grand scheme of things.
 Ram 8.0L V10’s sometimes run into issues with the engine hesitating and feeling a little down on power.
 Of course, all of these engines are nearing or beyond 20 years old.
 A lot also have high mileage, so normal wear and tear is normal.
 Fortunately, it seems many owners were able to resolve the hesitation problems by changing fuels or running a can of seafoam.

 What exactly causes the problems is up in the air.
-However, it could just be deposits and build-up in the fuel system, on valves, etc. Quality fuels and special treatment fluids may help clean up the systems and get the Dodge Ram V10 running a bit better.
+However, it could just be deposits and build-up in the fuel system, on valves, etc. Quality fuels and special treatment fluids may help clean up the systems and get the truck running a bit better.

 3) Catalytic Converter Failure